CoFlows/CoFlows-CE/README.md

 # CoFlows - Containerized Polyglot Runtime (Interop)

 **CoFlows CE (Community Edition)** is a Containerized Polyglot Runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
 Furthermore, functions written in any of these languages can call each other within the same process with **full interop**.

-One implementation of **CoFlows** was a system to track ships and their import/exports between countries in order to predict supply and demand dynamics for various commodities.
-To this end, we worked on a GPS driven solutions where plotting points on a map was essential for correctly tuning the algorithms.
+To give a bit context, one implementation of **CoFlows** we developed was a system to track ships and the import/exports between countries in order to predict supply and demand dynamics for various commodities.
+To this end, we worked with GPS data where it was essential for us to quickly plot transformed data on a map for correctly tuning the algorithms.
 Below is a visual of this example:

 | Code |  Map |  Table |
 :-------------------------:|:-------------------------:|:-------------------------: